 As a student studying music or dance, you have developed a broad range of skills, many of which may not be obvious to a future employer.

-When applying for jobs it is important to be able to recognise the skills you have developed through your studies, as well as through other activities such as paid work, volunteering, sport, leadership roles, etc.
+When applying for jobs it is important to be able to recognise the skills you have developed through your studies, as well as through other activities such as paid work, volunteering, sport and leadership roles.

 The following list of skills can be described as transferable skills: skills you have developed through your studies that are necessary for future employment.